hatchjaw/jacktrip-teensy/README.md

 [udev rules](https://docs.platformio.org/en/latest/core/installation/udev-rules.html)
 or [Teensy's](https://www.pjrc.com/teensy/loader_linux.html), but not both.

+If using PlatformIO under
-Select the 'teensy41' build profile, and, if using PlatformIO under CLion, remove the 'Build' prelaunch step for PlatformIO run/debug configurations — better still, just use `pio run -t upload` to build and upload to teensy from the terminal.
+CLion, select the 'teensy41' build profile, and remove the 'Build' prelaunch step for PlatformIO run/debug configurations — better still use
+`pio run -t upload` to build and upload to teensy from the terminal.

 ### Hardware